-The chart below reflects the racial disparities between the YYA population experiencing homelessness compared to the Tulsa Metro population.
+The chart to the left reflects the racial disparities between the YYA population experiencing homelessness compared to the Tulsa Metro population.

 YYA who are BIPOC face additional barriers related to prejudice, discrimination and stigma.
 BIPOC YYA who do access services report feeling mistreated or overlooked by caseworkers and feeling treated as a low priority by the system.
-Young people feel the impacts of profiling and implicit bias and report
+Young people feel the impacts of profiling and implicit bias and report feeling sidelined, unwelcome and unworthy of basic rights.
 Tulsa acknowledges that the experiences of Black YYA are different than those of Native American / Indigenous YYA.
 The chart below shows differences in service needs through the 2023 PIT based on race of each group's top 5 service needs.